JTB Layout Palette TrialWin32 and 64, English

 When open, Layout Palette is in normal mode.
 Clicking on the layout's name will activate it.

-Click Add or Delete command button at bottom to add a new layout or delete selected layout.
+Click Add or Delete command button at the bottom to add a new layout or delete the selected layout.

 Move the active layout by using the bold line (the mouse cursor will change) below it and drag it to a new location.
 Multiple layouts can be moved in the Edit Mode.

-- Filter: select filter pattern from the pop-up menu list, or click "Edit Filter" to add new pattern.
-To delete a pattern, hover the mouse over it and press delete key
+- Filter: select filter pattern from the pop-up menu list, or click "Edit Filter" to add a new pattern.
+To delete a pattern, hover the mouse over it and press the delete key

 - Sort: There are 3 sorting options.
 Sort by tab order is default one, similar to native layout tabs.
 2 other options are display layouts in ascending or descending name order.
 After sorting, click "Save order to Layout tabs" if you want to save it to drawing.

-Finally, you can undo changes anytime using native "U" or "UNDO" Autodesk® AutoCAD® command.
+Finally, you can undo changes anytime using the native "U" or "UNDO" Autodesk® AutoCAD® command.

 Opens the Layout Palette

-The installer that ran when you downloaded this app/plug-in from Autodesk App Store will start installing the app/plug-in.
-OR, simply double-click the downloaded installer to install the app/plugin.
-You may need to restart the Autodesk product to activate the app/plug-in.
+The installer that ran when you downloaded this app from Autodesk App Store will start installing the app.
+Or, double-click the downloaded installer to install the app.
+You may need to restart the Autodesk product to be able to run the app.

-To uninstall this plug-in, exit the Autodesk product if you are currently running it, simply rerun the installer, and select the "Uninstall" button.
-OR
+To uninstall this app, exit the Autodesk product if you are currently running it.

-On Windows 10 Version 1703 or later press Windows+I on the keyboard to access Settings or click the lower-left Start button on the desktop to expand Start Menu, and then select Settings in it.
-Click on Apps.
-On Windows 7/8/8.1/10 (older than Version 1703) click Control Panel > Programs > Programs and Features or Control Panel > Add.
-On Windows XP click Control Panel > Programs > Remove Programs.
+On Windows 11 and 10 version 1703 or later press Windows+I on the keyboard to access Settings or click or right-click the Windows Start button and then select Settings.
+Click on Apps (optionally followed by Apps & features).
+On older Window versions click Control Panel > Programs > Programs and Features or Control Panel > Add.

 For more and up-to-date information see JTB Layout Palette app page on JTB World's website.